Skip to content

 await r.delete(run_id)

-Enhanced Serialization
+Enhanced Serialization for Custom Types

 from flujo.utils import register_custom_serializer, register_custom_deserializer